 Drone Delivery Canada successfully completes Phase Three of its 'AED On The Fly' project

+On Nov.
+6, Drone Delivery Canada successfully completed Phase Three of its Automated External Defibrillator (AED) On The Fly project with Peel Region Paramedic Services and Sunnybrook Centre for Prehospital Medicine.
 DDC announced 100 percent successful Phase One and Phase Two testing in June 2019 and July 2020, respectively.
 During Phase Three, the Sparrow drone, with its cargo drop capability and audio announcement system, was utilized to drop an AED where a designated untrained (lay) bystander would then retrieve the AED and apply it to a simulated cardiac arrest patient in a rural environment.
+During testing, response time to drop, retrieve and apply an AED, and physiological and psychological human factors in a stressful situation were all measured.

 FAA announces BEYOND program following successful conclusion of UAS IPP